MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/issues/index.md

     The layout of the information about the issue varies, depending on the type of issue.
 Each displayed issue has several components:
     *   A headline describing the issue.
-    *   A description providing the context and the solution, or a link to a page that contains that information.
+    *   A description providing more context and proposed solutions.
     *   An **Affected Resources** section that links to resources within the appropriate DevTools context, such as the **Elements**, **Sources**, or **Network** tool.
     *   Links to further guidance.